 1. Soak the broccoli seeds overnight in a small bowl with filtered water.

-3. Rinse the broccoli seeds daily for 2-4 days.
+3. Rinse the broccoli seeds daily for the 2-4 days.

-4. Move the broccoli sprouts out of the dark once the seeds have started to sprout and grow (on about the 3rd or 4th day).
-The sprouts should be about 1/2-inch to 1-inch in length.
+4. On about the 4th day, move the broccoli sprouts out of the dark once the seeds have started to sprout and grow and are about 1/2-inches to 1-inches in length.

 5. Harvest the broccoli sprouts once they reach the desired length after about the 4th or 5th day.
 The sprouts should be green and fresh-smelling.